Linguistics 001 Lecture 7 Morphology

 This is the first of a sequence of lectures discussing various levels of linguistic analysis.

-We'll then discuss phonology, which deals with phonemes (the meaningless elements that "spell out" the sound of morphemes), and phonetics, which studies the way language is embodied in the activity of speaking, the resulting physical sounds, and the process of speech perception..
+We'll then head towards the physical embodiment of words, and discuss phonology, which deals with phonemes (the meaningless elements that "spell out" the sound of morphemes), and phonetics, which studies the way language is embodied in the activity of speaking, the resulting physical sounds, and the process of speech perception..

-Then we'll look at syntax, which deals with the way that words are combined into phrases and sentences.
+Then we'll head in the other direction, towards meaning and communication, starting with syntax, which deals with the way that words are combined into phrases and sentences.
 Finally, we'll take up two aspects of meaning, namely semantics, which deals with how sentences are connected with things in the world outside of language, and pragmatics, which deals with how people use all the levels of language to communicate.

 The peculiar nature of morphology